TO CONTACT ONE OF THE STAFF, PLEASE CLICK ON THEIR NAME.

 In addition, Kellim has been the choral director at Washburn University since 1992, where he conducts the Washburn Choir, Washburn Singers, and Women’s Chorus, and teaches courses in advanced conducting and private voice.
 Under Dr. Kellim’s direction, members of the Washburn Choir have toured Europe extensively and performed to enthusiastic audiences throughout South Africa.

-Kellim is celebrating his 26th year as Music Director of the Topeka Festival Singers, a select choir of adult singers, performing a wide selection of choral literature ranging from Bach to Broadway.
+Kellim is celebrating more than 26 years as Music Director of the Topeka Festival Singers, a select choir of adult singers, performing a wide selection of choral literature ranging from Bach to Broadway.

 An active conductor and adjudicator, Kellim has directed several honor choirs, festivals and music clinics throughout the region.
 He and his wife, Pam, are the proud parents of three amazing young adults and three wonderful grandsons.